Algarve-Tourist.com

 • Rede Expressos (intercity buses) - www.rede-expressos.pt

-Public transport from Faro airport to the city is limited.
-There is a single bus service (€2.80 adult) that departs every 30-40 minutes between 6am and midnight.
-This bus (route 16) terminates at the Próximo bus station, situated next to the intercity bus station and 200m from the train station.
+Public transport from Faro airport to the city is surprisingly poor (and the cynic in me thinks this is on purpose to provide more taxi and transfer driver jobs).
+The primary bus service is Route 16, operated by Próximo, which departs approximately every 30 to 50 minutes between 5:00 AM and midnight.
+A single adult ticket costs €2.85 and the service terminates at the Próximo Bus Terminal in the city centre, located right next to the intercity bus station and just 200m from the train station.

 Related articles: Faro airport to Faro city